CyrusKashef/BK_Randomizer/README.txt

 If you go to virustotal.com and upload the BK Randomizer, it will tell you that about 10% (this value changes) of Anti-Virus softwares will claim this is a virus.
 This is a common issue when using pyinstaller to turn the python code into an exectuable file.
 I will have my code in a GitHub repository if anyone would like to check to see that the BK Randomizer is not doing anything malicious.
 If you trust me that the randomizer is not a virus, there is a work around to the Windows Defender Anti-Virus, demonstrated in the following YouTube video: https://www.youtube.com/watch?v=_5gbWPEcHZs

 ### GUI Errors/Warnings
 * ROM file must be a Banjo-Kazooie ROM v1.0 NTSC (.z64).
 Other formats are currently not supported.
-Randomizer may work on top of other BK mods, but not guaranteed.
+Randomizer WILL NOT work on top of other BK mods.
 * All numbers must be positive integers, including seeds.
 * Python Files, Folders, and GZIP.EXE must be in their original locations with the BK ROM in the main folder.
 * **While the processes are running, if Mumbo says there is an error, take a screenshot of the error, generate the randomizer setting code, and send the screenshot, the randomizer setting code, and the seed to GiantJigglypuff3.
 Link to the BK Rando Discord server at the top**